SSG-DRD-IOT/intel_retail_workshop/Video_Performance/media_sdk_transcode_windows.md

 ## Build & Run The Code

  - Build the solution using the keyboard shortcut **CTRL+SHIFT+B** or **Build->Build Solution** in the menu bar.
- - Make sure the application built successfully by checking the **Output** log in the bottom left pane.
+ - Check the **Output** log in the bottom left pane to verify that the application was built successfully.
  ```
  Done building project "msdk_transcode.vcxproj".
 ========== Build: 1 succeeded, 0 failed, 0 up-to-date, 0 skipped ==========
 ```
  - Run the application using the **Performance Profiler**:
      - Select **Debug->Performance Profiler...**
-     - Make sure **CPU Usage** and **GPU Usage** are ticked and click **Start** to begin profiling.
+     - Check the **CPU Usage** and **GPU Usage** checkboxes
+     - Click **Start** to begin profiling.

 ![Performance Profiler](images/msdk_transcode_2.jpg)

- - A console window will load running the application whilst the profiling tool records usage data in the background.
+A console window will load running the application whilst the profiling tool records usage data in the background.

 ![Application Running](images/msdk_transcode_3.jpg)

- - Wait for the application to finish transcoding the video stream and then take note of the **execution time** printed in the console window.
-You can then **press 'enter' to close the command window** and stop the profiling session.
+ - Take note of the **execution time** printed in the console window.
+ - Press the **'Enter'** to close the command window and stop the profiling session.
 ```
 Frame number: 1800
 Execution time: 32.84 s (54.81 fps)
 Press ENTER to exit...
 ```
- - Now go back to Visual Studio and take a look at the **GPU Utilization** and **CPU** graphs.
-You will see there is limited CPU usage (assuming nothing else is happening on the system) and reasonably high GPU usage indicating that the transcode process is taking place on the GPU as expected.
+ - Review the **GPU Utilization** and **CPU** graphs in Visual Studio.

+The CPU usage is low (assuming no other program is consuming processor resources on your system) while the GPU utilization is higher indicating that the transcode process is taking place on the GPU as expected.

 ![GPU Usage](images/msdk_transcode_4.jpg)

-It's clear from looking at the GPU utilisation in the performance profiler output that there is a bottleneck stopping the GPU from being fully utilised by our current code.
-In the next section we will begin optimising the code to rectify this.
+There is a bottleneck that stops the GPU from being fully utilized in the current implementation.<br/>
+In the next section, we will optimize the code to rectify this.

 ## Opaque Memory
-In our current code we are using system memory for the working surfaces used by our decoder and encoder which means frames have to be passed between system memory and video memory multiple times during the transcode pipeline limiting performance.
+In the current implementation, system memory is used for the working surfaces by our decoder and encoder.
+This means frames have to be passed between system memory and video memory multiple times during the transcode pipeline limiting performance.
 The Intel® Media SDK has a feature called **Opaque Memory** which hides surface allocation specifics and allows the SDK to select the best type for execution in hardware or software.
 This means that if the pipeline allows, surfaces will reside in video memory for best performance.
-It's worth mentioning that whilst opaque memory is an easy solution for optimised surface allocation in simple situations, if you need to integrate components outside of the Intel® Media SDK application-level video memory allocation is required.
+While opaque memory is an easy solution for optimized surface allocation in simple situations, if you need to integrate components outside of the Intel® Media SDK application-level video memory allocation is required.

- - We start by updating the IO pattern in our decoder video parameters from **MFX_IOPATTERN_OUT_SYSTEM_MEMORY** to **MFX_IOPATTERN_OUT_OPAQUE_MEMORY**.
+ - Update the IO pattern in our decoder video parameters from **MFX_IOPATTERN_OUT_SYSTEM_MEMORY** to **MFX_IOPATTERN_OUT_OPAQUE_MEMORY**.
 ``` cpp
     mfxDecParams.IOPattern = MFX_IOPATTERN_OUT_OPAQUE_MEMORY;
 ```
- - We make the same change to our encoder video parameters.
+ - Update the encoder video parameters
 ``` cpp
      mfxEncParams.IOPattern = MFX_IOPATTERN_IN_OPAQUE_MEMORY;
 ```
- - We need to update our surface allocation code to use opaque memory allocation.
-Replace the code in **section 6** with the code below.
+The surface allocation code needs to be updated to use opaque memory allocation.

+- Replace the code in **Section 6** with the code below.

-     - Note that we don't allocate buffer memory anymore as for opaque memory this is handled internally by the SDK.
-We simply create **mfxExtOpaqueSurfaceAlloc** structures to hold a reference to the allocated surfaces and attach these to our decoder and encoder.
+Buffer memory isn't allocated anymore as opaque memory handles this internally via the SDK. <br/>
+The creation of **mfxExtOpaqueSurfaceAlloc** structures are needed to hold a reference to the allocated surfaces and attach these to the decoder and encoder.
 ``` cpp
     //6.
 Initialize shared surfaces for decoder and encoder
     mfxFrameSurface1** pSurfaces = new mfxFrameSurface1 *[nSurfNum];